 Soghoian and Stamm also observe that browsers trust huge numbers of CAs — and all of those organizations are trusted completely, so that the validity of any entity they approve is accepted without question.
 Every organization on a browser's trusted list has the power to certify sites all around the world.
 Existing browsers do not consider whether a certificate was signed by a different CA than before; a laptop that has seen Gmail's site certified by a subsidiary of U.S.-based VeriSign thousands of times would raise no alarm if Gmail suddenly appeared to present a different key apparently certified by an authority in Poland, the United Arab Emirates, Turkey, or Brazil.
 Yet such a change would be an indication that the user's encrypted HTTP traffic was being intercepted.

 Who are these CAs, and why do we trust them?
 Most are for-profit companies, though Microsoft Internet Explorer is willing to trust two dozen governments as CAs, from a list of around 100 entities.
-Soghoian and Stamm identify the governments Internet Explorer currently trusts as Austria, Brazil, Finland, France, Hong Kong, India, Japan, Korea, Latvia, Macao, Mexico, Portugal, Serbia, Slovenia, Spain, Switzerland, Taiwan, The Netherlands, Tunisia, Turkey, the United States and Uruguay.
+Soghoian and Stamm identify the governments Internet Explorer currently trusts as Austria, Brazil, Finland, France, Hong Kong, India, Japan, Korea, Latvia, Macao, Mexico, Portugal, Serbia, Slovenia, Spain, Switzerland, Taiwan, province of China*, The Netherlands, Tunisia, Turkey, the United States and Uruguay.
 (Some countries have more than one government entity on the list; Internet Explorer also trusts subnational governments like that of the Autonomous Community of Valencia in Spain, and government-affiliated organizations like the PRC's China Internet Network Information Center.)
 Although there is no public evidence that this power has been abused or that government-run CAs are less trustworthy than private-sector CAs, each of these states has the power to facilitate attacks on encryption anywhere in the world — not just in its territory or Internet domain.

 Certificate authorities get on browsers' trusted lists by making a public statement about how they operate and submitting to some sort of external audit.
 If they do their job properly, they make it easy for users to securely interact with web sites and services automatically, without having to somehow look up and manually verify encryption keys.
 Yet these organizations' position at the center of the web encryption infrastructure is largely unaccountable, since users will never know if a CA signs off on something untrue.
 But any CA could choose to do so.
 Given what we now know about the vulnerability of the trust infrastructure to both technological and legal interference, we urgently need a meaningful way to double-check the CAs.
 Soghoian and Stamm propose some mechanisms and offer a plug-in to give users browsers' more information about who is certifying sites and where the CAs are located, which could be of particular interest to those concerned about international espionage.